leebyron/ecmascript-more-export-from/README.md

 # Additonal export-from statements in ES7

 The `export ___ from "module"` statements are a very useful mechanism for building up "package" modules in a declarative way.
-In the ES6 spec, we can export through a single export with `export {x} from "mod"`, optionally renaming it with `export {x as v} from "mod"`.
-We can also spread all exports with `export * from "mod"`.
+In the ES6 spec, we can:

+* export through a single export with `export {x} from "mod"`
+* ...optionally renaming it with `export {x as v} from "mod"`
+* We can also spread all exports with `export * from "mod"`.

 These three export-from statements are easy to understand if you understand the semantics of the similar looking import statements.

-However, there are other import statements which would have very useful export-from forms: for forwarding the *default* export of the referenced module as a named export of this module: `export v from "mod"`.
-And for exporting the whole Module object as a named export: `export * as ns from "mod"`.
+However, there are other import statements which would have very useful export-from forms.

+* Forwarding the *default* export of the referenced module as a named export of this module: `export v from "mod"`
+* Exporting the whole Module object as a named export: `export * as ns from "mod"`

 ### Current ES6 Modules: